How Does Uninsured and Underinsured Motorist Coverage Help Protect My Business?

 Keep in mind that medical payments coverage limits are typically lower than for PIP, so you should ensure that you also have enough health insurance coverage for yourself and your employees.

-It is best to check with your agent to better understand what your PIP insurance requirements and options are and determine what is best for your business.
+It's best to check with your agent to better understand what your PIP insurance requirements and options are and determine what is best for your business.

 PIP insurance can help cover medical and related expenses for you or your employees if they get into an accident while conducting company business whether at fault or not.